 4. Communicate with users to help them get there

-Sadly most product communications during trials are badly targeted, usually using “time since sign up” as the key.
-But in reality just because it’s been 7 days, it doesn’t mean I’ve done anything useful.
-Similarly I could have signed up yesterday, spent all day in your product, and be fully ramped.
+Sadly most communications during trials are badly targeted, usually using “time since signup” as the key.
+But in reality just because it’s been 7 days since I stared using your product, it doesn’t mean I’ve done anything useful.
+Similarly I could have signed up yesterday, spent all day in your product and be fully ramped.
 Activity matters, usage matters.
 Understand where I am, where I’m going, and send me messages that help me get there.
+Intercom’s Smart Campaigns feature makes it easier to send messages that do just that.

 5. Have an early warning system for new users